mdjnelson/moodle-mod_customcert/README.md

 ## More information

-Please visit the [wiki page](https://docs.moodle.org/en/Custom_certificate_module "Wiki page") for more details.
-Please feel free to edit it. :)
+Visit the [wiki page](https://docs.moodle.org/en/Custom_certificate_module "Wiki page") for more details.
+Also, it is a wiki, so please feel free to edit it. :)

 ## License